History of radio disc jockeys: 1900s to 1950s

-Elman B. Meyers started broadcasting a daily program in New York City in 1911 consisting mostly of recorded music.
-In 1914 his wife Sybil True broadcast records borrowed from a local music store.
-The first official British DJ was Christopher Stone, who in 1927 convinced the BBC to let him broadcast a program consisting of American and American-influenced jazz records interspersed with his ad libbed introductions.

 One of the first woman disc jockeys was Halloween Martin.
-She was on WBBM (AM) in Chicago as early as 1929, hosting a morning program she called the "Musical Clock."
+She was on WBBM (AM) in Chicago, as early as 1929, hosting a morning program she called the "Musical Clock."
 She played up-beat songs, gave the time and temperature, and read the latest weather.
 Martin's morning radio show format was uncommon in the late 1920s.

 In 1935, American radio commentator Walter Winchell used the term "disc jockey" (the combination of disc, referring to the disc records, and jockey, which is an operator of a machine) as a description of radio announcer Martin Block, the first announcer to become a star.
 While his audience was awaiting developments in the Lindbergh kidnapping, Block played records and created the illusion that he was broadcasting from a ballroom, with the nation's top dance bands performing live.
 The show, which he called Make Believe Ballroom, was an instant hit.

 Block was notable for his considerable influence on a records popularity.
 Block's program on station WNEW was highly successful, and Block was described as "the make-all, break-all of records.
 If he played something, it was a hit".
 Block later negotiated a multimillion-dollar contract with ABC for a syndicated nationwide radio show.

 The earliest printed use of the term "disc jockey" appeared on August 13, 1941 when Variety published "...
 Gilbert is a disc jockey, who sings with his records."
-By the end of World War II, disc jockeys had established a reputation as "hitmakers", someone whose influence "could start an artist's career overnight".
+By the end of World War II, disc jockeys had established a reputation, as "hitmakers", someone whose influence "could start an artist's career overnight".